jayandra06/stock-pattern/README.md

 **Supports Python >= 3.8**

-If you :heart: my work so far, please :star2: this repo.
+If you :heart: my work so far, please :star2: this repo..

 ---